 If the corn isn't super fresh and sweet, you might want to add a teaspoon of granulated sugar to sweeten it.

 Consider sauteeing some finely chopped onions and sweet bell pepper in the butter before adding the corn.
 It makes a delicious and colorful side dish.
-Or add a small amount of finely minced jalapeno pepper or chipotle pepper for some heat.
+Alternatively, add a small amount of finely minced jalapeno pepper or chipotle pepper for some heat.
 A dash of cayenne pepper would be good as well.

 - 2 cups fresh corn kernels, about 6 ears